federico-arias/portfolio-terraform/README.md

 # Introduction

-This creates a ECS cluster on Fargate with a backend on `/api` and a front end on `/app` using ELB.
+This creates a Kubernetes cluster on EKS.
 Additionaly, it creates an RDS Postgres database.

 # Usage